-If you get approved for a loan, you can receive the funds as soon as the next business day, making it a great option if you’re experiencing an emergency and need quick access to cash.
+If you get approved for a loan, you can receive the funds as soon as the next business day.
+This is a great option if you’re experiencing an emergency and need quick access to cash.

 Fees and penalties

-LendingPoint charges an origination fee of 0% to 6% of the loan amount.
-If you like, you can have this upfront fee deducted from your loan disbursement instead of paying it out of pocket.
-If you choose this option, though, you may need to borrow more than you need to make sure you don’t end up with a shortfall.
+LendingPoint charges an origination fee of up to 6 percent of the loan amount.
+You can have this upfront fee deducted from your loan disbursement instead of paying it out of pocket.
+If you choose this option, you may have to borrow more than you need to make sure you don’t come up short on your funds.

 To apply for a LendingPoint personal loan, you’ll start with the lender’s prequalification process.
 During this part, you’ll provide your:

-Then click the button that says “Find My Loan Options.”
+Then click the button that says “Check My Options.”
 LendingPoint will run a soft credit check and provide a few offers based on the information you provided.

-After you choose the offer that best suits your needs, you’ll need to provide some additional information to get approved, including your driver’s license, proof of income and bank statements, and a voided check.
-LendingPoint will then run a hard credit check (which will show up on your credit report) to finalize its offer.
+After you choose the offer that best suits your needs, you’ll need to provide some additional information to get approved, including your driver’s license, proof of income, bank statements and a voided check.
+LendingPoint will then run a hard credit check — which will show up on your credit report — to finalize its offer.

 Before you complete this process, take a few minutes to compare the offers LendingPoint provides with other personal loan rates from top lenders you might qualify with.